BKuatche/SDET-Test/README.md

 1- the api is not secure

-2 - the json response for is not correct
+2 - the json response format is not correct

   Expected Response
 ```